 Every parent has an obligation to provide financial, physical and emotional support for their children.
-When parties separate this obligation does not change.
+This does not change at separation.

-The Child Support Scheme should ensure that children receive an adequate level of financial support from both parents following their separation.
-The Child Support Agency is responsible for implementing that scheme and assessing the amount of child support to be paid.
-This can be different in each case and is dependent upon the specific circumstances of the family.
+In theory, the child support scheme should ensure that children receive an adequate level of financial support from both parents following their separation.
+The Department of Human Services- Child Support is responsible for implementing this scheme including assessing the amount of child support to be paid and ensuring compliance with that assessment.

-- on the application of a statutory formula found in the child support legislation by the Department of Human Services (DHS);
+- by applying the statutory formula found in the child support legislation administered by the Department of Human Services (DHS);

-- by agreement between both of you as to the amount to be paid/and how it might be received i.e. through a periodic cash payment or via the payment of expenses directly for the child; or
+- by agreement between both of you as to the amount to be paid/and how it might be received (such as through a periodic cash payment or via the payment of expenses directly for the child); or

 - the incomes of both parents (including notionally adding back as income certain benefits such as salary sacrificing, tax-deductible losses, depreciation, or certain other benefits);